Jemoka/blag/content/posts/KBhsu_college110_first_essay_planning.md

 #### lack of liberty is a threat to democracy {#lack-of-liberty-is-a-threat-to-democracy}

 “Liberties of thought and discussion are necessary for any widespread application of what we will call deliberative democracy by the people themselves.”
 [Fishkin, 2018, p.
 6]

+#### hairscarf {#hairscarf}

+“if she joined the customs or immigration department where it would be confusing to the millions of people who stream through to have some customs officer looking different, she must wear the unifor” ([⁨Zakaria⁩ and ⁨Yew⁩, 1994, p.
+121](zotero://select/library/items/CRPLRJEI)) ([pdf](zotero://open-pdf/library/items/D2I7MJAM?page=14&amp;annotation=7ZKPVETK))

 ### Sub-Claim Development {#sub-claim-development}